Restoring Accessibility During Urban Rail Disruptions via Bus Network Redesign: Related Work

 \subsection{Our Contribution}

-Despite the amount and the high quality of previous work on Urban Rail Transit disruption remediation, all previous studies have overlooked the most crucial factor of a transportation system, i.e., \emph{accessibility}~\cite{miller2020measuring}.
-This aspect is particularly important when considering disruptions in suburban regions, where accessibility often tightly depends on one or few rail lines.
-Due to the scarcity of public transport alternatives, a disruption of a rail line can destroy the accessibility of suburbs, preventing people living or working in those areas from normally performing their activities.

-For this reason, to the best of our knowledge, we are the first to propose a bus network redesign method to restore accessibility during Urban Rail Transit (URT) disruptions, particularly suited for suburbs with scarce public transport resources.
+For this reason, to the best of our knowledge, we are the first to propose a bus network redesign method with the explicit objective of optimizing accessibility restoration during Urban Rail Transit (URT) disruptions, particularly suited for suburbs with scarce public transport resources.